-Jobseekers payments where a Qualified Adult is working
+Jobseekers payments and Qualified Adult working

 The spouse/partner of a person in receipt of a Jobseeker's payment is referred to as a Qualified Adult (QA).
 A Qualified Adult may take up either full-time or part-time employment while their partner is in receipt of a Jobseeker's payment.
 A Qualified Adult is not subject to the genuinely seeking work condition that applies to the claimant.